EmotionCognitionLab/ET-remove-artifacts/README.md

 This tool is designed to help preprocess pupil signal from any eye-tracker (ET).
 This tool includes an automatic blink removal algorithm and a manual plot editor.

-The idea behind creating this tool is to help researchers get started with pupillometry analyses.
-Hopefully, you'll find the GUI useful in minimizing the amount of programming necessary to preprocess pupil data.

 ## Prerequisites

 Download the .m files in this repository to your local drive, making sure that they are located in the same directory.